 During the First World War, our house was used as a military hospital.
 Between 1914 and 1919, over 5000 patients were treated here from the Belgian, French and British armies.

-To discover the full story, visit us throughout 2014.
+To discover the full story, visit our operating theatre.
 We’ll be commemorating the anniversary of the First World War with events and exhibitions.
 Watch this space for details.

 A masterpiece of Venetian architect Giacomo Leoni, our marble entrance hall was designed to be an awe-inspiring introduction for guests of Lord and Lady Onslow.